ovh/docs/pages/web/emails/manual_email_migration/guide.en-gb.md

 ## Objective

 You can [migrate an email address automatically](https://docs.ovh.com/gb/en/microsoft-collaborative-solutions/exchange-account-migration-with-ovh-mail-migrator/){.external} via our [OVH Mail Migrator](https://omm.ovh.net/){.external} tool.
-You can also manually migrate your email address using email software.
+You can also manually migrate your email address using email softwares.

 **Find out how to migrate your email address manually.**